 One of the oldest and most entrenched institutions of local governance in the United States unfolds in the context of New England town meetings.
 This paper draws on three years of research into the Amherst Town Meeting as a case study to propose a theory of time in relation to participatory democratic governance.
 Town meetings are a historic form of governance that date to the founding of New England communities in the 1600s and 1700s.
 These are the very civic institutions that Tocqueville praised.
-In her study of the contemporary linkages between speech and democracy, Townsend (2009: 69) described the town meeting as a research site has the potential to convey some of the dynamics that create polarization and conflict endemic to other large decision-making bodies.
+In her study of the contemporary linkages between speech and democracy, Townsend (2009: 69) described the town meeting as "an event designed for the expression of town will" Although focused primarily on local issues, the town meeting as a research site has the potential to convey some of the dynamics that create polarization and conflict endemic to other large decision-making bodies.